jlianyz/third-project/README.md

 * Making sure that user is unable to submit a product if required fields are not filled in
 * Dropdown list for loop is working and showing the right values for the right attributes
 * User is unable to enter text into the number fields
-* Testing with jpg, png and non-image files to ensure that only image files of less than xMB are allowed to be uploaded
 * Submit button for the user to add new product is working
 * Ensuring that user is redirected back to the main page after pressing the submit button
 #### Products list page